🚧 Career Guide

 Federal Construction Premium

-U.S. Army Corps of Engineers (USACE), Naval Facilities Engineering Systems Command (NAVFAC), and GSA hire veterans with construction backgrounds into GS-11 to GS-14 positions ($73K-$140K+).
+U.S. Army Corps of Engineers (USACE on USAJobs), Naval Facilities Engineering Systems Command (NAVFAC), and GSA hire veterans with construction backgrounds into GS-11 to GS-14 positions ($73K-$140K+).
 Veterans' preference plus construction experience is a powerful combination for federal engineering jobs.

 Construction Sub-Specialties for Veterans